ballerina-platform/module-ballerinax-hubspot.marketing.emails/ballerina/Package.md

 ## Examples

-The `HubSpot Marketing Events` connector provides practical examples illustrating usage in various scenarios.
-Explore these [examples](https://github.com/module-ballerinax-hubspot.marketing.emails/tree/main/examples/), covering the following use cases:
+The `Hubspot Marketing Emails` connector provides practical examples illustrating usage in various scenarios.
+Explore these examples, covering use cases:

-[//]: # "TODO: Add examples"
+1. [Bulk Change Reply To Email](./BulkChangeReplyEmail/) - Change the Reply To and Custom Reply To email address of all draft emails